rsinghlab/GC-MERGE/README.md

 GC-MERGE is a Python tool that implements a graph convolutional neural network framework to integrate Hi-C spatial information together with ChIP-seq measurements of histone modifications to predict RNA-seq binarized gene expression.
 The methodology for this tool is detailed in the pre-print: "Integrating long-range regulatory interactions to predict gene expression using graph convolutional neural networks" (https://www.biorxiv.org/content/10.1101/2020.04.28.066787v2).

-In this repository, we provide two programs as well as example datasets.
-The first program is a preparatory script (process_inputs.py) to process the raw data into a form that can be used by the second program, which is the actual graph convolutional model (run_model.py).
+In this repository, we provide three programs as well as example datasets.
+The first program is a preparatory script (process_inputs.py) to process the raw data into a form that can be used by the second program.
+The second program is the main graph convolutional model (run_model.py), which also calls on an auxiliary script (sage_conv_cat.py).
 Please see the code documentation within each program for additional details.

 **Python packages required:**
 numpy, scipy, sklearn, pandas, ordered_set, PyTorch, PyTorch Geometric,

 **Folder navivgation:**
 **1) ./src** contains the source code
-**2) ./src/data** contains raw data files
+**2) ./src/data** contains raw data files (.csv)
-**3) ./src/data/E116** contains raw data files and processed data files
-**4) ./src/data/E116/saved_runs** contains outputs from an example run
+**3) ./src/data/E116** contains raw data files (.count, .txt) and processed data files (.npy, .npz, .pt) **4) ./src/data/E116/saved_runs** contains outputs from an example run

 **Note:** Please kindly cite our work if you make use of GC-MERGE or parts of its codebase in your research.